inpercima/customize-firefox/README.md

 1. Find your profile folder

-   Type in the address field **about:support** of the toolbar to open the information from firefox.
+   Type in the address field of the toolbar **about:support** to open the information from firefox.
    Search for **profile folder** (german: Profilverzeichnis) and click the button **Open folder**.

 2. Check and/or create chrome folder

-   If you are inside this profile folder, check the existence of the subfolder **chrome**.
+   If you are inside your profile folder, check the existence of the subfolder **chrome**.
    Create if not exists.

 3. Create file userChrome.css